-Heineken has announced it has taken control India's largest brewer United Breweries Limited (UBL), reinforcing its position in a market with potential for significant growth in beer consumption.
+Heineken has announced it has taken control of India's largest brewer, United Breweries Limited (UBL), reinforcing its position in a market with potential for significant growth in beer consumption.

 In a one-line statement on its website, the Dutch brewer said that it acquired an additional 39.6 million shares in UBL to push its holding to 61.5%, up from 46.5% previously.